Chinese Dragon Boat Festival Facts

 Like other traditional Chinese festivals, the date of the Dragon Boat Festival is also defined by the Chinese lunar calendar, and falls on the fifth day of fifth month.

 The Gregorian calendar is not exact, but it usually falls in June.
-Hereunder is a table of festival dates for the next five years.
+Hereunder is a table of festival dates for recent years.

 |Portrait of Qu Yuan|